 Flutter error: CocoaPods’s specs repository is too out-of-date

-This article is about an error you may encounter when running a Flutter application on iOS.
+This article is about an error you may encounter when developing a Flutter application for iOS devices.

-The error message is so long but the last lines of it are most informative:
+The error message is so long, but the last lines of it are the most informative:

 Error: CocoaPods's specs repository is too out-of-date to satisfy dependencies.
-To update the CocoaPods specs, run: pod repo update Error running pod install Error launching application on iPhone 12 Pro Max.
+To update the CocoaPods specs, run: pod repo update Error running pod install Error launching application on iPhone 14.

 pod repo update

-1. Delete the Podfile.lock file in <your-project>/ios directory:
+1. Delete the Podfile.lock file in <your-project>/ios directory if it exists (sometimes, this file can be found nowhere):

-Note: “Podfile.lock” is used to make sure that every member of the team has the same versions of pods installed on the project.
-I will be auto-generated with the “flutter run” command.
+Note: “Podfile.lock” is used to make sure that every team member has the same versions of pods installed on the project.
+This file will be auto-generated with the “flutter run” command, so deleting it isn’t dangerous and worth worrying.

 pod install --repo-update